Free MIDI Files – 12 of the Best Websites to Find Them (2024)

 There are so many sources of MIDI files online that it can be a little bit confusing and difficult to know where to start.
 This list contains my round-up of the top 12 resources for free MIDI files across many different genres and styles.

 Bitmidi is a throwback to the quirky old-school sounds that were just pure fun.
 From the Super Mario theme to Beethoven’s “Moonlight Sonata” to Queen’s “Bohemian Rhapsody,” Bitmidi offers a vast collection of downloadable MIDI files for free.

-Their library is well-organized with optimized bundles of MIDI in easy-to-browse .zip files.
-Each file has a frontend, so you can check the contents without any hassles.
+Their extensive library of MIDI files is well-organized with optimized bundles of MIDI in easy-to-browse .zip files.
+Each file has a front end, so you can check the contents without any hassles.
 The site has over 100k downloadable MIDI files, and they continue to update their collection.

 2. Beat Lab Academy – Free MIDI

 Have you been looking for a free-to-download MIDI file of The Weeknd or Bruno Mars tracks?
 How about Cat Stevens or Aerosmith?
 All the files on Beat Lab’s free MIDI page are neatly sorted by genre for easy viewing and downloads.